radiac/mara/docs/api/timers.rst

 Arguments:

+    min_period
-:   min_period: The number of seconds until it is due
+        The number of seconds until it is due context
-    context:    Optional context
+        Optional context

 Example of a periodic announcement, every 1 to 3 minutes::